SMACHT: The Discipline of Success: Stories, Insights & Questions to Drive Your Business & Personal Success

 About this ebook

-Almost everyone agrees that discipline is key to success but the Irish say it best: Ní bhíonn an rath, ach mara mbíonn an smacht (There’s no success without discipline).”
-Almost everyone also agrees that, while they love the concept, they hate the word ‘discipline’.
-SMACHT (pronounced smocht) is the Irish word for discipline or control or mastery.
-It is also an acronym for six areas where improved discipline can lead to increased business and personal results.
-These are: Strategy: The discipline of conscious choice and focus; Marketing: The discipline of attracting and retaining customers; Attitude: The discipline of living the best version of yourself; Cash: The discipline of becoming financially free; Human Beings: The discipline of attracting and retaining great people; Time: The discipline of living life to the full.
-This book illustrates the power of SMACHT, through a series of stories about a fictional character, Reilly – part business guru, part philosopher and part rogue.
-Whether you read about the ultimate formula for business success, paradigm shifts, living life like a buffalo, flying first class, or working on salary or commission or indeed any of the 52 stories, some will bring a smile to your face, others a tear to your eye – the important thing is that they make you act.
+Smacht (pronounced smocht) is the Irish word for discipline or control.
+Six simple disciplines developed into the SMACHT Operating System: Strategy: The discipline of conscious choice and focus; Marketing: The discipline of attracting and retaining customers; Attitude: The discipline of living the best version of yourself; Cash: The discipline of becoming financially free; Human Beings: The discipline of attracting and retaining great people; and Time: The discipline of living life to the full.
+This book illustrates the power of SMACHT, through a series of stories about a fictional character, Reilly.
+Some of the stories may bring a smile to your face, or a tear to your eye – the important thing is that that they make you act.

 Pádraic Ó Máille